Chord (music)

-A chord, in music, is any harmonic set of pitches/frequencies consisting of multiple notes (also called "pitches") that are heard as if sounding simultaneously.
-For many practical and theoretical purposes, arpeggios and other types of broken chords (in which the chord tones are not sounded simultaneously), may also be considered as chords in the right musical context.

-In tonal Western classical music (music with a tonic key or "home key"), the most frequently encountered chords are triads, so called because they consist of three distinct notes: the root note, and intervals of a third and a fifth above the root note.
-Chords with more than three notes include added tone chords, extended chords and tone clusters, which are used in contemporary classical music, jazz and almost any other genre.
+In Western music theory, a chord is a group of notes played together for their harmonic consonance or dissonance.
+The most basic type of chord is a triad, so called because it consists of three distinct notes: the root note along with intervals of a third and a fifth above the root note.
+Chords with more than three notes include added tone chords, extended chords and tone clusters, which are used in contemporary classical music, jazz, and other genres.

+Chords are the building blocks of harmony and form the harmonic foundation of a piece of music.
+They provide the harmonic support and coloration that accompany melodies and contribute to the overall sound and mood of a musical composition.
+The factors, or component notes, of a chord are often sounded simultaneously but can instead be sounded consecutively, as in an arpeggio.

-A series of chords is called a chord progression.
+A succession of chords is called a chord progression.
 One example of a widely used chord progression in Western traditional music and blues is the 12 bar blues progression.
 Although any chord may in principle be followed by any other chord, certain patterns of chords are more common in Western music, and some patterns have been accepted as establishing the key (tonic note) in common-practice harmony—notably the resolution of a dominant chord to a tonic chord.
 To describe this, Western music theory has developed the practice of numbering chords using Roman numerals to represent the number of diatonic steps up from the tonic note of the scale.

+Some chords can be microtonal.
+This means that it has chords outside the normal accidental range of a normal instrument.

 Common ways of notating or representing chords in Western music (other than conventional staff notation) include Roman numerals, the Nashville Number System, figured bass, chord letters (sometimes used in modern musicology), and chord charts.